 Whoops!
 Your little one has fallen asleep in their car seat while you are running errands.
 Do you leave them be and run in to make those “quick” returns?
 Do you forgo the errands altogether, or do you try to slip them into their stroller and risk waking them up?

 While the answer may be obvious for some parents, these thoughts have crossed many parents’ minds.
-Unfortunately, leaving your child alone in the car can have disastrous consequences—for the child and you.
+Unfortunately, leaving young children unattended in a car can have disastrous consequences—for the child and you.
 Your child could face life-threatening temperatures, accidental injury or kidnapping, and you may face criminal charges or jail time.

 As a parent, we have to make a lot of tough decisions, but leaving your child in the car should not be one of them—not even for a minute.